OK Fine, 'To ang Gusto Nyo!

-OK Fine, 'To ang Gusto Nyo! is a Philippine television sitcom series broadcast by ABS-CBN.
+Ok Fine, 'To ang Gusto Nyo! is a Philippine television sitcom series broadcast by ABS-CBN.
 Starring Aga Muhlach, Bayani Agbayani and Rica Peralejo, it aired from May 14, 2002 to August 21, 2006, replacing !Oka Tokat and Attagirl. and was replaced by Noypi, Ikaw Ba ‘To?.
 The show was originally planned as a movie but the ABS-CBN management decided to make a sitcom out of it due to the movie's popular line "OK Fine, Whatever".
 The final season was entitled OK Fine, Oh Yes!.

+in 2003 gasoline station business Sponsor: Petron Corporation.